 aria-checked should be set to either

-Lighthouse flags this as a low severity issue.
-It is important to fix, and probably indicates a mistaken assumption in your code.
-In the example above, the element is still announced as a checkbox but it will have an implicit checked state of "unchecked.
+This issue is important to fix and probably indicates a mistaken assumption in your code.
+In the example above, the element is still announced as a checkbox, but it will have an implicit state of

-For more information on this audit, see ARIA attributes must conform to valid values.
+- ARIA attributes must conform to valid values (Deque University)